maartje/DL_NLP/README.md

 We currently use characters as tokens.
 The preprocessing output files are written to the directory 'data/preprocess'.

-The 'train.py' script trains a RNN model for language recognition.
+The 'train.py' script trains a RNN (or CNN) model for language recognition.
 The model and losses per epoch data are written to the directory 'data/train'.